tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

 ## Conclusion

-In this lesson, you've learned the what static contents are, what rendering static files means and how to render static HTML files using Flask's `render_template` method.
+In this lesson, you've learned the what static contents are, what sending static files to the browser actually means and how you can send static HTML files to your browser using Flask's `render_template` method.

 [^run-flask]: [Running Flask Applications](https://github.com/tecladocode/python-web-2020/tree/master/curriculum/section06/lectures/01_hello_world_flask#run-the-application)